 Download How Good Is Our School by Education Scotland Guidance.

 School assemblies are the most common way of practicing Religious Observance, often delivered by a partnership of school staff and chaplains.

 The Scottish Government advises that every school should provide opportunities for religious observance at least six times in a school year, in addition to traditional celebrations central to the life of the school community.
 The traditional celebrations may vary from school to school and usually include Christmas, Easter, and events such as Holocaust Memorial Day.

 Schools are becoming more creative with their Religious Observance and recognising the value of such events in fulfilling their commitment to health and wellbeing.

-At primary school level it is common to find local churches working in partnership with their local schools to offer Religious Observance events focussed on festivals, such as Bubblegum 'n' Fluff at Christmas and Easter Code at Easter.
+At primary school level it is common to find local churches working in partnership with their local schools to offer Religious Observance events focussed on festivals.
 At Secondary School level there are opportunities to assist schools with Rights Respecting Awards and Life Paths projects which can also fulfill the Religious Observance requirement.

 Assemblies Online is a Christian website which creates assembly ideas which connect the latest films, music and television shows to Bible stories.